roylory/almost-inline-css/README.md

 # almost-inline.css

 A collection of inline-like CSS classes.
-It is not considered as a good practice to use this CSS, but sometimes it could be very useful.
+It is not considered as a good practice, but sometimes it could be very useful.
+Similar philosophy as tailwindcss.

-## margin padding
+## margin, padding
 ```css
 /* margin, padding examples */
 .margin-none { margin: none }